Best cat food for a British Shorthair—here’s everything you need to know

 - Place the order

 You’ll get your delivery within one day.
 Once you exhaust the pack, we will replenish your supplies—around the same date every month.
+Want to tweak the subscription plan for cat food?
 You can pause, cancel, postpone, modify, or skip a delivery from your Untamed account, but make sure to do it at least 24 hours before the scheduled date.

 We believe in ethical cat food production and strive to keep our carbon pawprint low.
 We also use recyclable packaging to help with protecting the environment.